Understand the Business of Information as an undergraduate CIS student

 - Opportunity.
 Tap into our nationwide network of alumni and strong connections with employers for internship and career opportunities

 - Campus experience.
 Enjoy more than 50 student clubs, champion Division II athletics and fun events on our 300-acre campus in Manchester, N.H., named a "Best Place to Live" by Money magazine.

 During a time when data has quickly gone from a scarce resource to an abundant one, statistical tools are rapidly evolving.
 This bachelor's in computer information systems with a concentration in statistical modeling will help you learn the skills necessary to build and interpret statistical models drawing from real-world examples in the age of big data, data science and data analytics.

 Careers & Outcomes

 Graduates from the CIS program at SNHU will be well prepared for many different information technology roles.
 CIS majors are not limited to information technology (IT) roles, but may instead seek jobs working as a:

 Graduates should have a firm understanding of how to utilize business intelligence applications and analyze the underlying data models, while identifying new systems to meet an organization's needs.
 They should be able to develop communications strategies to bridge the IT and business units while using appropriate terminology to assist in creating a more cohesive link between these departments.

-The U.S. Bureau of Labor Statistics (BLS) estimates that employment of computer systems analysts will grow by approximately 9% between 2016 and 2026.* As cloud computing becomes increasingly common for both large and small businesses, positions for information systems professionals are expected to grow correspondingly.
-Operations research analysts are expected to see their opportunities grow by an even greater margin, with the BLS estimating the opportunities within the field will grow by 27% by 2026.*
+The U.S. Bureau of Labor Statistics (BLS) estimates that employment of computer systems analysts will grow by approximately 7% by 2030.¹ As cloud computing becomes increasingly common for both large and small businesses, positions for information systems professionals are expected to grow correspondingly.
+Operations research analysts are expected to see their opportunities grow by an even greater margin, with the BLS estimating the opportunities within the field will grow by 25% by 2030.¹

 As a CIS major, you can expect to take courses covering topics such as: